The Mind Laundry

 Even ‘The End is Nigh’ Mary Mundy had made an unequivocal recovery.
-On the ward she had started turning out nicely each day, and doing improbable things like collecting flowers to put into plastic vases about the place.
+On the ward, she had started turning out nicely each day, and doing improbable things like collecting flowers to put into plastic vases about the place.
 “Old ward sure needs cheering up to be sure” she twittered proudly.

 There was that memory thing with her though that hid behind her improvement.
-Strangely, Mary would bring in the flowers every day and then look perplexed as to who had seemingly beaten her to this act of charity, no recollection of her gesture the previous day.
+Strangely, Mary would bring in the flowers every day and then look perplexed as to who had seemingly beaten her to this act of charity.
 Tests were done, the consultant team had discussed it, and Mary’s deficit was put down to all the E.C.T. she’d had.
 Gone too were the repeated visualisations of her traumatic past, gone was the rumination over her losses, the phantoms that had born her psychotic features aloft.
-So, good riddance to the lot.
-Twice-daily home visits from a Polish carer were affordable on her care programme.
+Social work were setting-up twice-daily home visits to commence on discharge.

 Dr Wallace, Mary’s consultant, patted Gold on the back, suggesting there was a great case history to publish there.
-The prospect of minor medical fame did nothing for him in his condition.
-In his jaundiced imagination the old bird Mundy was somehow faking her recovery, or had been faking her illness from day one – yes, she was garnering sympathy first, and then glory.
+The prospect of medical fame did nothing for him in his condition.
+In his jaundiced imagination, the old bird Mundy had been faking her illness from day one – yes, garnering sympathy first, and then glory.

-A back-to-school excitement and anticipation took hold of Dr Gold.
-Or was it more like a homecoming?
+The height of summer found a new excitement and anticipation in Dr Gold – an awaited homecoming.
 It had been a while.
 The craggy red megaliths of Mayfields had remained, permanent as Arizona rock formations, staring him down as he crossed the central green.
 The grass was now scuffed and browned, having endured day after day of high summer heat.
 A slim young woman with dark hair and an olive complexion came galloping up to him like a gazelle, beaming happiness.